Travel Alerts for Monterey County

 Access to southern Big Sur:

-Access to the southern part of Big Sur, including hotels and businesses, is currently available via Highway 1 coming north through San Luis Obispo County.
-Due to slides along Highway 1, access from the northern part of Big Sur via Highway 1 is not open at this time.
+Access to the southern part of Big Sur, including Treebones Resort and Gorda Springs Resort, is currently available via Highway 1 coming north through San Luis Obispo County.
+Due to slides along Highway 1, access from the northern part of Big Sur to southern Big Sur via Highway 1 is not open at this time.

 Park Closures